Narcotics Anonymous Online Meetings

 Online NA Platforms

-• Online Meeting: This means the meeting is held via an internet connection.
+• Online Meeting: The meeting is held via an internet connection.

-• Phone Line Meeting: This means the meeting is held via a phone line.
+• Phone Line Meeting: The meeting is held via a phone line.

-• Outreach: This means that the meeting is part of a Narcotics Anonymous Local Area or Regional Outreach or Fellowship Development Committee service efforts.
+• Outreach: The meeting is part of a Narcotics Anonymous Local Area or Regional Outreach or Fellowship Development Committee service efforts.

-• Hybrid: This means that the meeting is hosted by a physical meeting that allows for members to attend online.
+• Hybrid: The meeting is hosted by a physical meeting that allows for members to attend online.

 Concept of a Higher Power in NA

 NA members have varying concepts of a Higher Power.
-The text, Narcotics Anonymous, states, “We can call it the group, the program, or we can call it God.”2 Even atheists have found a place in the NA fellowship.
+Narcotics Anonymous describes this Higher Power as “the group, the program, or we can call it God.”2 Even atheists have found a place in the NA fellowship.
 The point is that members should remain open-minded, regardless of religious beliefs and limitations.

 Online NA meetings are making recovery much more accessible.
-The current times call for more NA resources and online support.
-If you want more information about locating support, call 800-934-1582(Who Answers?) today.
+Our digital age calls for more NA resources and online support.
+If you want more information about locating support, call 800-934-1582(Sponsored) today.

 Resources